Multidisciplinary product designer driven by a dream of a better tomorrow and a curiosity for creating.

 *

 I enjoy finding the third option to solve critical business problems that delight users and align with stakeholders.
-Whether it's UI/UX design, testing, research, or overall strategy, I can deliver to push organizations forward across web and mobile.
+I'm a philosopher at heart with a critical design eye.
+By combining these, I help push bold ideas into the future.

 Passionate About